 1. Schedule a Boot-Time Scan

-Also the message will change from ‘not scheduled‘ to ‘scheduled to run on next system restart‘.
-To cancel boot-time scan simply click on the ‘Unschedule‘ button.
+Also the message will change to ‘Scan will run on next boot‘.
+To cancel boot-time scan simply click on the ‘Cancel scheduled scan‘ link.

 2. Advanced Settings of the Boot-Time Scan